aksamitksharma/redux-demo/README.md

 # redux-demo

-This code with show you redux core concepts with javascript
+This code will show you redux core concepts with javascript

 **React Redux**
 ### What is Redux?